 - The decision may be appealed (in writing) to the Property Tax Appeal Board, a five-member board appointed by the governor.
-The Property Tax Appeal Board will determine the correct assessment based on equity and the weight of the evidence. - The taxes can be paid under protest and the county board of review's decision can be appealed directly to the circuit court by filing a tax objection complaint.
+The Property Tax Appeal Board will determine the correct assessment based on equity and the weight of the evidence.
+Taxes must be paid pending the outcome of the appeal. - The taxes can be paid under protest and the county board of review's decision can be appealed directly to the circuit court by filing a tax objection complaint.
 Taxes and levies are presumed to be correct and legal, but this presumption can be rebutted.
 The taxpayer must provide clear and convincing evidence.